MinjieY/MinjieY/README.md

 # 👋 Fancy seeing you here!
 👩 I am Minjie .
-A master student now in Chongqing university .
+A master student(2024-2027) now in Chongqing university .
 <br>
 🌟 Passionate about data science.
 <br>